Watermead, Buckinghamshire: Housing development

 On the opposite side of the lake from the village was an artificial ski slope.
 Control over the local water table with flood defences installed and diversions for the River Thame to flood planes on specially dug lakes.
 The village has grown extensively and has a very active parish council.
 The ski slope site has been developed and is now Aylesbury Vale Crematorium.

 Watermead was voted one of the top villages of its type in the country in the early 1990s and won awards for its design and original ideas.

 The original Royco theme was designed by architects John Evennett Associates.
-Blocks of individual homes were built that made walking through each road (each named after a breed of bird) interesting, although this is something that has been lost since newer building designs were erected around Watermead, but predominantly the existing original Royco village are visible from the approach road, and from over the bridge and across the lake.
+Blocks of individual homes were built that made walking through each road (each named after a breed of bird) interesting, although this is something that has been lost since newer building designs were erected around Watermead, but predominantly the existing original Royco village is visible from the approach road, and from over the bridge and across the lake.